-As a result of this deficiency, there were misstatements in the Company's financial statements that were not corrected prior to the original issuance of the fiscal 2006 financial statements, which required a restatement of the fiscal 2006 financial statements.
+As a result of this deficiency, there were misstatements in the Company's financial statements that were corrected prior to the issuance of the fiscal 2006 financial statements.

 As a result of the aforementioned material weakness, management has concluded that the Company did not maintain effective internal control over financial reporting as of August 31, 2006.